-Unlike traditional manufacturing enterprises, the Group is mainly engaged in the business of film and TV series investment industry.
+Unlike traditional manufacturing enterprises, the Group is mainly engaged in the business of TV series and web series investment industry.
 Therefore, relevant regulations and key performance indicators for packaging materials used in finished products are not applicable to the Group.

-The Company sourced water solely from the municipal pipe network, therefore, in 2020, the Company had no difficulty in water use.
-As the Company's business involves films and TV series, its water consumption is relatively small.
+The Company sourced water solely from the municipal pipe network, therefore, in 2021, the Company had no difficulty in water use.
+As the Company's business involves TV series and web series, its water consumption is relatively small.
 However, the Company actively advocates water conservation.
 As water charges have been included in the management fees charged by the landlord, the relevant consumption data is not accessible.
 Meanwhile, the Group does not encounter a shortage of water supply, and the Group encourages its employees to turn off unnecessary lightings, computers and air conditioners.
 The Group also makes good use of teleconferencing and videoconferencing facilities, so as to reduce unnecessary business trips.

-During the Reporting Period, the Group consumed 4,100 kWh of electricity and 2,020 litres of gasoline in total.
+During the Reporting Period, the Group consumed 4,463 kWh of electricity and 2,784 litres of gasoline in total, which were solely used by the Company's internal office in total.
 The Group publicizes the concept of environmental-friendly office to employees from time to time.
 Specifically, employees are required to print on both sides, recycle paper and turn off unnecessary lightings.